Quick overview

 - We have specialists for every field of law.

-What are the advantages of personal ownership of a flat?
+What are the advantages of personal ownership?

 Its owner can rent out the flat to a third party without any restrictions, without the consent of the “representatives” in the building.
 He is also free to mortgage or otherwise encumber the apartment, for example to finance the purchase of another apartment with a mortgage or a large loan for his company.
 All this is virtually unattainable for a co-operative owner.
 It is up to the bylaws of the cooperative to determine what conditions it sets for pledging a share, or whether it should be excluded altogether.